 all the hundreds of thousands of wells drilled in the North American

 Shale will deteriorate.
-They are lying in brine many times saltier than
+They are lying in brine that is many times saltier than

-seawater that has been laced with a host of chemicals.
+seawater and has been laced with a host of chemicals.
 Thousands of

 miles of horizontally drilled well casings and the surrounding cement